Blue And Pink Celestial Self Care CTA Instagram Post-1

 • Interviewing key staff;

-• Reviewing records to confirm and corroborate these interviews;
+• Reviewing water safety records to confirm and corroborate these interviews;

 • Observations and inspection.

-Earlier in this blog we detailed MHSWR and HTM04-01, both of these documents are about establishing a robust [water] management system, which is based on continuous improvement.
+Earlier in this blog we detailed MHSWR and HTM04-01, both of these documents are about establishing a robust management system, which for Legionella control means the water system, which is based on continuous improvement.

-Measuring performance through auditing ensures your Water Safety Plan has been implemented and will assess how well it is performing at controlling risks, which may identify vulnerabilities within the Water Safety Plan.
+Measuring performance through auditing checks your water safety plan has been implemented and will assess how well it is performing at controlling risks, which may identify vulnerabilities within the Water Safety Plan.

 Conclusion

-A programme for auditing should be in place detailing who the auditor/s are what they are auditing.
-This programme needs to be dynamic to account for findings i.e. if something is always right then move away from auditing so intensely focusing more efforts on other elements which may have issues.
+A programme for auditing should be in place detailing who the auditor/s is/are and what they are auditing.
+This programme needs to be dynamic to account for findings i.e., if something is always right then move away from auditing so intensely, focusing more efforts on other elements which may have issues.
 The programme should focus on key elements of your Water Safety Plan namely:

 • Policy – management arrangements;